Deal Rules Reference

 Verifier times out without responding: Either party calls resetVerification(), verification fee refunded to requestor, deal enters Settling.

 Deadlock after entering Settling: Anyone can call triggerSettlementTimeout() after the negotiation period expires.
-Funds are fully confiscated to the protocol treasury — lose-lose outcome; rational participants should compromise early.
+Funds are fully confiscated to the protocol treasury, the deal enters Forfeited, and platform phase() becomes Failed — lose-lose outcome; rational participants should compromise early.

 Search